yetulaxman/ContainersHPC2024/_hands-on/jupyter_datascience.md

 ```
 Upon succesfull installation, the executables of the Jupyter notebook will be available in the directory /projappl/project_200xxxx/$USER/Notebook/bin.

-## Download a sample Jupyter notebook
+## Download a simple python notebook for testing

-You can download an example notebook to perform basic data analysis tasks using the installed Jupyter notebook as below:
+You can download an example python notebook to perform basic data analysis tasks inside the installed Jupyter notebook as below:
 ```bash
 cd /projappl/project_200xxxx/$USER
 wget https://a3s.fi/CSC_training/course_notebook.tar.gz